We are now accepting applications for the 2020-2021 Digital Humanities Fellowship Cohort.

 A complete application package will include the following materials, all of which should be emailed directly to Brandon Walsh:

-- a cover letter, addressed to the selection committee, containing:
+- a cover letter (roughly 2 pages single-spaced), addressed to the selection committee, containing:

 - a summary of the applicant’s plan for use of digital technologies in his or her dissertation research;